Advance Your Career as a Primary Care Provider Through an MSN to FNP Bridge Pathway

-For experienced and ambitious RN’s ready to advance to the role of primary care provider, the Bridge (Master of Science in Nursing: Family Nurse Practitioner) makes it possible to pursue your educational and career goals.
-This online nursing bridge pathway, offered by the College of Nursing and Health Care Professions, is designed for nurses with a bachelor’s degree in another field who seek to take on advanced nursing studies and pursue a career as a family nurse practitioner.
+For experienced and ambitious RN’s ready to advance to the role of primary care provider, the bridge pathway (Master of Science in Nursing: Family Nurse Practitioner) from GCU makes it possible to pursue your educational and career goals.
+This online MSN bridge pathway, offered by the College of Nursing and Health Care Professions, is designed for nurses with a bachelor’s degree in another field who seek to take on advanced nursing studies and pursue a career as a family nurse practitioner.
 The pre-requisite courses that comprise the pathway provide an essential foundation for master’s-level nursing studies.

 - Foundations of professional nursing